NOTE:

 Annual Meeting Programs 1921 to present

-Pennsylvania State Senate Honors
+Schwenkfelders in Pennsylvania/Pennsylvania State Senate Honors Schwenkfelder

-Schwenkfelder Annual Day of Remembrance (Gedächtnistag)
+Annual Day of Remembrance (Gedächtnistag)

 September 24, 2014